THE SUNDAY TIMES 23 AUG 2013

 When I spoke to Souti the next day to thank him for providing one of the most wholesome, rewarding, comforting meals of my life, I asked him his secret.
 “It’s really very simple,” he said.
 “I cook with a lot of love”.

-And, from where the diners are sitting, the feeling are mutual.
+And, from where the diners are sitting, the feeling is mutual.

 Perth Now: Review